nissafors/holdmybeer/DOCUMENTATION.md

 4. Add switch cases in the getFormData() and getTableData() functions in the public/js/hmb.js file.
 5. Add a switch case to the tab change event handler in public/js/hmb.js.

-## AJAX auto-populating select
+### AJAX auto-populating select
-0: In the view; add a data-resource="[resource]" property (optionally with .nullable) to the select.
+0. In the view; add a data-resource="[resource]" property (optionally with .nullable) to the select.
-1: Either add a call to populateNextSelect() or add a handler that calls populateSelects() in public/js/hmb.js.
+1. Either add a call to populateNextSelect() or add a handler that calls populateSelects() in public/js/hmb.js.

+## CSS
+There's a small public/css/hmb.css file for custom CSS.
+Most notably it has a responsible sidebar menu.
+See the source for documentation.

 ## More to come